Isotropy testing in spatial point patterns: nonparametric versus parametric replication under misspecification: Simulation study

-A test with $G_{loc, \alpha, \epsilon}$ and \textbf{stochastic reconstruction} has an approximately correct rejection rate at $a=1$ for all point process types.
+A test with $G_{loc, \alpha, \epsilon}$ and \textbf{stochastic reconstruction} has an approximately correct rejection rate at $a=1$ for the Gibbs process and PLCP, while for the LGCP it leads to under-rejections.
 For the Gibbs process, this test outperforms tests with all other DSSs and replication methods in terms of size and power (Figure~\ref{fig:rates_gibbs}).
-For this point process, also a test with $K_{cyl, \alpha, \zeta}$ has a correct rejection rate at $a=1$, but it is less powerful than a test with tiling (middle row).
+For this point process, a test with $K_{cyl, \alpha, \zeta}$ under-rejects at $a=1$, and has low power (middle row).
 For the LGCP and PLCP, a test with stochastic reconstruction and $K_{cyl, \alpha, \zeta}$ over-rejects at $a=1$ by the largest amount across all replication methods (middle row in Figures~\ref{fig:rates_lgcp}~\&~\ref{fig:rates_plcp}).
 We therefore advise against using stochastic reconstruction for isotropy testing with $K_{cyl, \alpha, \zeta}$ in clustered patterns.
 Stochastic reconstruction is also by far the most computationally expensive replication method in our study.